Breadan/speakAR/README.md

 Welcome!

-This is the official repository for the SpeakAR iOS app development, currently private... so you shouldn't be seeing this unless your either:
+This is the official repository for the SpeakAR iOS app development, currently private... so you shouldn't be seeing this unless you're either:

 Contributors:
     - DannyJay2001